HackerJAMS/wiggler/docs/_DEPLOYMENT.md

 The 'screen -r' command will either load the previous screen or show a list of currently available screens.
 If you see a list, add the id of the most recent screen, for example `screen -r 20103`

-Once the screen is loaded you generally need kill whatever process is hanging (hit ctl-c twice), and then restart node `nodemon server/server.js` (or just hit the up arrow since it should be the last command that was entered).
+Once the screen is loaded you generally need to kill whatever process is hanging (hit ctl-c twice), and then restart node `nodemon server/server.js` (or just hit the up arrow since it should be the last command that was entered).

 ### Set-up Server for Node Applications
 Once logged-in to the server, you can install any dependencies needed to run the app.